stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

    * Reused component: `TwoFluidBridgeTemplate`.
    * Why it transfers: similar experiments can probe how energy and entropy flow between coherent and incoherent degrees of freedom.
-   * What changes: energy spectra are replaced by more general energy level and occupation statistics.
+   * What changes: energy spectra are replaced by more general level and occupation statistics.

 3. Q041 (Neutron star superfluid dynamics)